 The experience of grief is unique to each person, just as the nature of relationships is unique.
 We explain the range ...

-Charities, trained volunteers and professional counsellors can offer additional support during the grieving process.
+Charities such as Marie Curie and Macmillan Cancer Support can offer support during the grieving process.